tandinomu/nginx-node-redis/README.md

-## A Counter Web application built using Node.js, Nginx proxy and Redis database
+## A counter web application built using Node.js, Nginx proxy and Redis database